Skip to main content

 Ranked Choice Voting

 Alaska uses ranked-choice voting in its general elections.
-Voters rank their choice of candidates and the candidate with at least 51% of the vote wins the election.
+Voters rank their candidates, and the candidate with at least 51% of the vote wins the election.
 If no candidate wins during the first round of counting, election officials eliminate the last-place candidate from each subsequent round of counting.
 This process continues until a candidate achieves over 50% of the vote.

 How To Register in Alaska